FrostyX/infra-docs/docs/sysadmin-guide/sops/anitya.rst

 Deploying
 ---------
-At the moment, there is no staging deployment of Anitya.
+Staging deployment of Anitya is deployed in OpenShift on os-master01.stg.phx2.fedoraproject.org.

 Once the new version is built, it needs to be deployed.
 To deploy the new version, you need `ssh access <https://infrastructure.fedoraproject.org/infra/docs/sshaccess.rst>`_ to